 THE STORY OF CARES

 Community CARES (initially known as Carlisle C.A.R.E.S.) was organized in 2004 as a ministry of the Grace United Methodist Church (presently Carlisle United Methodist Church).
-After sheltering a small number of men for a night, members of the church and the community realized that the challenges faced by those experiencing homelessness were far bigger than they anticipated.
+After sheltering a small number of men for a night, church and community members realized that the challenges faced by those experiencing homelessness were far bigger than they anticipated.

-In 2018, the organization which serves the entire the Cumberland County Region, changed its name from Carlisle C.A.R.E.S. to Community CARES to better represent the demographics of its residents.
-In the same year, it also expanded its resources even further to better serve their residents.
+In 2018, the organization which serves the entire Cumberland County Region, changed its name from Carlisle C.A.R.E.S. to Community CARES to better represent the demographics of its residents.
+In the same year, it expanded its resources further to better serve its residents.
 The organization became the Coordinated Entry System Walk-In Site to provide onsite vulnerability assessment to ensure fair and equitable access to existing community housing and emergency services.
-It also initiated Cumberland Street Reach, a program that engages, assesses and assists those living on the streets, in encampments and/or at the risk of experiencing homelessness.
+It also initiated Cumberland Street Reach, a program that engages, assesses and assists those living on the streets, in encampments, and/or at the risk of experiencing homelessness.

-Currently, Community CARES is led by Executive Director Beth Kempf along with 20 staff members in three separate locations sheltering approximately 120 men, women, and children a night in Cumberland County.
-In order to provide the maximum benefit to the community, CARES avoids duplication of resources that are currently being offered in the community and makes every effort to collaborate with other organizations.
-Generous businesses, churches, individuals, organizations and foundations partner and support CARES to ensure that, as long as there is a vital need in the community, that it remains in existence.
+Community CARES is led by Executive Director Beth Kempf along with 20 staff members in three separate locations sheltering approximately 120 men, women, and children a night in Cumberland County.
+In order to provide the maximum benefit to the community, CARES works hard to avoid duplication of resources that are currently being offered in the community and makes every effort to collaborate with other organizations.
+Generous volunteers, businesses, churches, individuals, organizations, and foundations partner and support CARES to ensure that, if there is a vital need in the community, it remains in existence.
 We say that the team at Community CARES is the labor and the Community who support our work are the love and the light to so many vulnerable individuals in our community.
 Thank you.